jmcnamara/xlsxwriter.lua/dev/docs/source/worksheet.rst

    :param args:        The additional args that are passed to the sub methods
                        such as number, string or format.

 Excel makes a distinction between data types such as strings, numbers, blanks and formulas.
-To simplify the process of writing data using xlsxwriter.lua the
+To simplify the process of writing data using ``xlsxwriter`` the
 ``write()`` method acts as a general alias for several more specific methods:

 * :func:`write_string()`